RFU Game Regulations & MRAI

 5.3 Breaches of items 5.1 or 5.2 will be deemed finable misdemeanours.

-5.4 The result of an unplayed League Match due to an unjustified cry-off will be a win for the non-offending Club with a 0 points difference and the award of a single bonus point as per RFU regulation 6 item 46.
-The offending club will be deducted 5 Championship points as allowed by RFU Regulation 6 appendix 3 item 2, unless the process in MRAI 6.1 has been invoked.
+5.4 The result of an unplayed League Match due to an unjustified cry-off will be a win for the non-offending Club with a 0 points difference and the award of a single bonus point as per RFU Regulation 6 item 46.
+The offending club will be deducted 5 Championship points as allowed by RFU Regulation 6 appendix 3, unless the process in MRAI 6.1 has been invoked.

 5.5 Postponed league games must be played on the next available weekend.
 The League Secretary will advise the clubs of the new date within 48 hours of being informed of the postponement and will give the clubs at least 6 days’ notice of the date of the rearranged game.